Spectro34/website-chatbot-chatkit/README.md

 # Website Chatbot with OpenAI ChatKit

 A complete, production-ready AI chatbot solution that can be easily integrated into any website with just one line of code.
+Supports both OpenAI and local Ollama LLMs with full containerization.

 ## 🚀 Quick Start

-### Option 1: One-Command Deployment (Recommended)
+### Option 1: OpenAI-Only Deployment (Recommended for beginners)
 ```bash
 git clone https://github.com/yourusername/websitechatbot.git
 cd websitechatbot